 - Spoon or pipe about 2 teaspoons of Nutella into each well.

 - Trim the top portion from the removed cake pieces and place on top of the Nutella like a plug.

 - Pipe or spread Baileys Buttercream Frosting on cupcakes as high as desired.
-Garnish with green and white sprinkles.
+Garnish with green and white sprinkles, if desired.
 Enjoy!